Supercool (film)

-Supercool is a 2021 action comedy film directed by Teppo Airaksinen and written by Olli Haikka.
-Setting in the American high school milieu, the film tells the story about a boy who wishes to be cool enough to socialize with his admiration, and when the wish comes true, he suddenly wakes up one morning to a different reality.
+Supercool is a 2021 comedy film directed by Teppo Airaksinen and written by Olli Haikka.
+Set in the American high school milieu, the film tells the story about a boy who wishes to be cool enough to socialize with his crush, but when the wish comes true, he suddenly wakes up one morning to a different reality.
 The film stars Jake Short, Miles J. Harvey and Madison Davenport.

 The film premiered at the San Francisco International Film Festival on April 9, 2021 and was released on February 11, 2022.

-Premise
+Plot

-Best friends, Neil (Jake Short) and Gilbert (Miles J. Harvey) start their senior year of high school with high hopes and aspirations.
-Neil has always fantasized about being cool enough to date his long-time crush Summer (Madison Davenport) and Gilbert has always dreamed of being a social media superstar.
+Best friends, Neil and Gilbert start their senior year of high school with high hopes and aspirations.
+Neil has always fantasized about being cool enough to date his long-time crush Summer and Gilbert has always dreamed of being a social media superstar.
 After what is, by all accounts, a very disappointing and embarrassing first day in school, Neil makes a magical wish to be cool just at the magical moment when the clock strikes 11:11.
 The next morning, Neil wakes up to a reality that is straight from the comics of his dreams.
-With the assistance of Neil's charismatic neighbor, Jimmy (Damon Wayans Jr.), and Gilbert's wild ideas, Neil endures one epic night.
+With the assistance of Neil's charismatic neighbor, Jimmy, and Gilbert's wild ideas, Neil endures one epic night.